ethyca/fides/docs/fidesops/docs/guides/storage.md

 Params:

 - `name`: A unique user-friendly name for your storage destination.
 - `key`: A unique key used to manage your storage destination.
-This is auto-generated from `name` (dasherized) if left blank.
+This is auto-generated from `name` if left blank.
+Accepted values are alphanumeric, `_`, and `.`.
 - `type`: Type of storage destination.
 Supported types include `s3`, `onetrust`, and `local`.
 You may configure multiple destinations of the same type.
 - `format`: Format of uploaded data.
 Supported formats include `json` and `csv`.
 For OneTrust and local destination types, use `json`.